-Post-Treatment Lyme Disease Syndrome (PTLDS) is descriptive of how the disease is defined, a disease that occurs after an initial Lyme disease diagnosis is treated but not cured.
-Lyme disease results from an infection with Borrelia burgdorferi, which are carried by ticks.
-Most Lyme disease cases can be cured with 2 to 4 weeks of antibiotics, for some cases several debilitating symptoms will remain and becomes diagnosed as PTLDS.
+(PTLDS)/Chronic Lyme/Persistent Lyme are all names of a disease that results from an infection with Borrelia burgdorferi, which are carried by ticks.
+Although most Lyme disease cases can be cured in two to four weeks with antibiotics, for some cases several debilitating symptoms will remain and become PTLDS, Chronic Lyme or Persistent Lyme.

-There are also no known treatments of the PTLDS, some patients get better over time, but that may take years if ever at all.
+There are also no known treatments of the PTLDS / chronic / persistent Lyme disease, some patients get better over time, but that may take years, if ever at all.

 Progress in ME / CFS research will help find answers to PTLDS / chronic / persistent Lyme disease and vice versa because there is more overlap than distinction..
 Many people infected with Borrelia burgdorferi develop ME/CFS-like symptoms.
 Therefore, understanding ME / CFS and PTLDS / chronic / persistent Lyme disease is crucial to improving the lives of tens of millions.

 Support Open Medicine Foundation’s quest to find effective treatments and diagnostic tests for the millions of people affected by these devastating diseases!

 References: Please visit our Strategic Partners to learn more about Lyme disease:

 - Mayla Hsu, PhD, Director of Research and Science, Global Lyme Alliance, January 2021, Excerpts from “Does Chronic Inflammation Cause PTLD?

 - Marques, A. Chronic Lyme disease: a review.
 Infect Dis Clin North Am 22, 341-360, vii-viii, doi:10.1016/j.idc.2007.12.011 (2008).